hawkinswood/prettygoodsecurity/content/pages/tailscale/index.md

 * **Auto Peer Discovery**: Devices find each other via a coordination server and connect directly when possible (or via relays if needed), with no manual IP configuration.

-* **Tailnet (Private Network)**: Your devices form a tailnet that is isolated from other users – only devices you authorize can join.
-By default, devices in your tailnet can reach each other freely.
+* **Tailnet (Private Network)**: Your devices form a Tailnet that is isolated from other users – only devices you authorize can join.
+By default, devices in your Tailnet can reach each other freely.

 * **Identity-Based Access**: Tailscale uses your identity to manage access.
 You can enforce multi-factor auth via your identity provider and define fine-grained ACL rules based on users and device tags rather than IPs.